 We gathered the newest suits from six industry-leading brands and one dubious top seller from Amazon.
 Here’s how they measured up in function, fit, breathability, durability, comfort, waterproofness and weight.

-Best drysuits for paddling in 2025
+Six drysuits we love for 2025

 Mustang Survival Quadra